lucasplagwitz/recon/docs/source/tutorials/2d_tv_segmentation.rst

 07. Segmentation
 ================
-This example shows how to use the interface for class-based segmentation of 2D images.
-First, depending on the size of the weighting alpha, a piecewise constant image is generated before the assignment to certain classes is done.
+This example shows the interface usage for class-based segmentation of a 2D image.
+First, depending on the size of the weighting lambda, a piecewise constant image is generated before the assignment to certain classes is done.

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-11
+GENERATED FROM PYTHON SOURCE LINES 10-12

 TV based segmentation

 ..
-GENERATED FROM PYTHON SOURCE LINES 11-41
+GENERATED FROM PYTHON SOURCE LINES 12-45

 .. code-block:: default

     import skimage.data as skd
     import numpy as np